Mumbai, 21 Oct 2019 16:52 IST

 Achal Mishra's Maithili-language directorial debut, which he has also produced and edited, is both poignant and moving.
 Incredibly, the director and his crew are all first-timers to the world of filmmaking, but their talent displays an understanding and nuance that should take them far.

-Gamak Ghar was screened at the 21st Mumbai Film Festival on 18 and 20 October.
-Repeat screenings are scheduled for 22 and 23 October.
+Gamak Ghar was screened at the 21st Mumbai Film Festival on 18, 20, 22 and 23 October.
+It was also screened at the third Kazhcha-Niv Indie Film Festival in Trivandrum.